 The Faculty Board is responsible for recommending and reporting to the Senate on matters relating to teaching, examinations, courses of study and research in the Departments of the Faculty, for appointing committees (excluding members of the Faculty) to report on any special subject, and for recommending suitable persons to be appointed as examiners.
-The Faculty Board of Management Studies consists of confirmed lecturers, two elected probationary lecturers, and three nominated external members.
+The Faculty Board of Management Studies consists of confirmed lecturers, two elected probationary lecturers, three nominated external members and two student representatives.